 ENG 566.
 Comparative Literature: The Greek Myths.
 3 Credits.
+Contact department for more information about this course.
 ENG 569.
 Teaching English Language Learners (ELLs) PK-12.
 3 Credits.
 Graduate-level study of issues and the application of techniques, strategies, & materials for meeting the needs of English Language learners (ELLs) in inclusive classrooms.
 Emphases include: sociocultural issues in educational contexts, TESOL through the content areas, linguistics, second language acquisition, the integration & applications of the PA English Language Proficiency Standards PK-12 (ELPs) and current trends in second language teaching, learning and assessment.
 Includes a field component.
 Distance education offering may be available.

 ENG 571.
 Colonialism and the 20th Century Novel.
 3 Credits.
 An examination of the relationship of the colonialist theme and modernist techniques in the novel.
 ENG 578.
 Modern English.
 3 Credits.

-ENG: ENGLISH WEST CHESTER UNIVERSITY
+Contact department for more information about this course.
 ENG 579.
 History & Dialects Of American English.
 3 Credits.
 Historical processes in the development of American and British English.
 Regional and social dialects of American English.
 Usage and sociolinguistics.
 ENG 580.
 English Language Workshop.
 1-4 Credits.
+Contact department for more information about this course.
+Repeatable for credit.

 ENG 583.
 Second Language Acquisition.
 3 Credits.
+Contact department for more information about this course.
 ENG 588.
 ESL Practicum II.
 1-3 Credits.

 This course is designed for graduate students and ESL professionals who desire additional practical experience in ESL contexts.
 Special topics covered include some of the following: program design, teacher development and supervision, and materials writing.
 Repeatable for credit.
 ENG 590.
 Independent Study.
 1-3 Credits.